keboola/calico-timeouts-JQ-24/scripts/README.md

 - There are 50 `Pods` created in a single batch.
 - There are 10 batches executed with a 10 seconds delay between them.

-The connection/network errors usually start showing up after 3rd batch when >50 pods are running and new pods are arriving at the same time with a number of already finished pods.
+The connection/network errors usually start showing up around 6th batch when >50 pods are running and new pods are arriving at the same time with a larger number of already finished pods.

 ## Detection